OSGeo/OSGeoLive-doc/en/quickstart/geokettle_quickstart.rst

 What Next?
 ==========

-Take a look at the GeoKettle user and developer documentation and tutorials available at http://wiki.spatialytics.org
+Take a look at the GeoKettle user and developer documentation and tutorials available on the `wiki <http://wiki.spatialytics.org>`_ of the project.
+Do not hesitate also to ask for help on the Spatialytics `forum <http://www.spatialytics.com/forum>`_.